 Rethinking Consistent Multi-Label Classification Under Inexact Supervision¶

-Conference: ICLR 2026 arXiv: 2510.04091 Area: Optimization Keywords: multi-label classification, weakly supervised learning, partial multi-label learning, complementary multi-label learning, risk consistency
+Keywords: Multi-label classification, weakly supervised learning, partial multi-label learning, complementary multi-label learning, risk consistency

 TL;DR¶

-The paper proposes the COMES framework, which provides consistent risk estimators for multi-label classification under inexact supervision via first-order (Hamming loss) and second-order (Ranking loss) strategies, without requiring estimation of the label generation process or uniform distribution assumptions.
+The COMES framework is proposed to provide consistent risk estimators for multi-label classification under inexact supervision through first-order (Hamming loss) and second-order (Ranking loss) strategies, eliminating the need for label generation process estimation or uniform distribution assumptions.

 Background & Motivation¶

-Multi-label classification (MLC) requires associating each instance with multiple relevant labels, making annotation far more costly than single-label tasks.
-To reduce annotation burden, two weakly supervised paradigms have been proposed:
+Multi-label classification (MLC) requires each instance to be associated with multiple relevant labels, leading to significantly higher annotation costs than single-label tasks.
+To reduce annotation pressure, two weakly supervised paradigms have been proposed:

-- Partial Multi-Label Learning (PML): Each instance is annotated with a candidate label set containing all truly relevant labels and some irrelevant "false positive" labels.
+- Partial Multi-Label learning (PML): Each instance is annotated with a candidate label set containing all ground-truth relevant labels and some irrelevant "false positive" labels.

-- Complementary Multi-Label Learning (CML): Each instance is annotated with complementary labels indicating the classes to which it does not belong.
+- Complementary Multi-Label learning (CML): Each instance is annotated with complementary labels indicating which classes the instance does not belong to.

-A core observation is that PML and CML are mathematically equivalent — the complement of a candidate label set is precisely the complementary label set.
+Core Observation: PML and CML are mathematically equivalent—the complement of the candidate label set is the complementary label set.

 Limitations of Prior Work:

-- Existing methods require accurate estimation of the candidate/complementary label generation process (i.e., the transition matrix), but the overconfidence of deep neural networks makes such estimation unreliable.
+- Accurate estimation of the generation process (i.e., transition matrix) for candidate/complementary labels is required, but the overconfidence of deep neural networks makes such estimation unreliable.

-- Many approaches model different labels independently, ignoring semantic correlations among labels.
+- Many methods model different labels independently, ignoring semantic correlations between labels.

 Method¶